daviddias99/CAL-Project/README.md

 The project has its own make file and is ready to be open and compiled in CLion.

-Be aware that some Linux distributions won't be able to compile the project using the Makefile, as they won't recognise the **#ifdef linux** instruction.
-You can either manually clean these instructions or run it on an IDE like Clion, that will recognise them.
+Be aware that some Linux distributions won't be able to compile this project using the Makefile provided, as they won't recognise the **#ifdef linux** instruction.
+To solve this, you can either manually delete these instructions or run it on an IDE like Clion, that will recognise them.

 ## Usage